Decatur City Schools

 The Decatur City Schools is a school system located in the city of Decatur, Alabama, and is home to seven of Alabama's International Baccalaureate schools.

 The school system is also the second largest employer in Decatur.

-Basic Overview
+Overview

 Decatur's spending per student is one of the highest in the state, and higher than many places in the nation.

 The Decatur City School District was the first in North Alabama to offer the International Baccalaureate Programme.
 The system contains two IB Diploma Programme schools in the high schools, and two IB Primary Years Programme schools in the two magnet schools and three IB Middle Years Programme schools in the three middle schools.
 The Primary Years accredited schools are the first, and currently only, in Alabama.
 The Middle Years accredited schools are also the first and currently only in Alabama.